Best IT Service Management Tools: ITSM Platform Comparison 2026

 1. Choosing Based on Brand Name, Not Fit

 Enterprises often default to large brands like ServiceNow without assessing whether complexity and cost align with their needs.
+Mid-sized companies may be better served by Freshservice or Jira Service Management.

 Fix: Use the decision framework and match platforms to actual requirements.